Laurie LaRusso, MS, ELS

 This is the use of

 to kill cancer cells and shrink tumors.
-Radiation may be:
+Radiation therapy may be:

 is the use of drugs to kill cancer cells.
 It may be given in many forms including pill, injection, and via a catheter.
 The drugs enter the bloodstream.
-They travel through the body killing mostly cancer cells.
-Some healthy cells are killed as well.
+Chemotherapy also affects healthy cells.

 The use of medications or substances made by the body.
 They can increase or restore the body's natural defenses against cancer.
 It is also called biologic response modifier (BRM) therapy.